home-assistant/frontend/README.md

 Before the release of Polymer 0.8, you would define all parts of your webcomponent inside a `<polymer-element>`.
 With the introduction of Polymer 0.8 the structure of a webcomponent has been split up into a `<dom-module>` for the CSS and HTML template and a `<script>` calling the `Polymer` object to register your element.

-The JavaScript ecosystem is evolving at a rapid pace and most projects have been embracing the next generation of JavaScript, EcmaScript 2015.
+The JavaScript ecosystem is evolving at a rapid pace and most projects have been embracing the next generation of JavaScript, ES2015.
 Home Assistant did too and our [JavaScript backend](https://github.com/balloob/home-assistant-js) has been written in ES2015 for a while now.
 To get our webcomponents to interface with the backend, we would expose objects on the window object.
 This lead to pollution of the global namespace and messy component code.

 For Polymer, it does not matter if the file that registered the webcomponent is the same file that embeds the webcomponents CSS and HTML template.
 We used this to our advantage and created a JavaScript module for each webcomponent.
 Just like the HTML-based webcomponents, it will import the webcomponents it depends on.
 We now have one tree of HTML webcomponents that include all required HTML-webcomponents and a tree of JavaScript webcomponents that include all required JavaScript webcomponents.
 The downside of this approach is that we express each relationship between webcomponents twice, but for a good reason: we are now able to use all the popular JavaScript tools with Polymer!